Left Unity (UK): Environmentalism

-Left Unity calls their party "red and green", with "red" referring to left-wing politics and "green" to environmentalism.
+Left Unity calls itself "red and green", with "red" referring to left-wing politics and "green" to environmentalism.
 The party believes that capitalism ignores the ecosystem:

 Equality

 Left Unity is anti-racist, pro-LGBT rights, feminist, opposes religious discrimination and ableism and supports the rights of asylum seekers and "all those in need".
 Left Unity's position on safe spaces has been criticised by some on the left and a draft amendment was proposed by the Communist Platform of the organisation.

 LGBT equality and feminism

 The party has been defined as a "radical socialist party with strong positions on ecology and feminism" and "has a commitment to women comprising at least 50% of its leadership".
 Speeches deemed as supporting male privilege have been received negatively and it is claimed that "Left Unity is set to be a self-consciously feminist organisation".

 Immigration and xenophobia

 Left Unity is opposed to xenophobia and Luke Cooper of the Anticapitalist Initiative introduced socialist policies on immigration and racism.
 According to Cooper, there is no non-racist immigration control:

 The party overwhelmingly voted in favour of this policy.